BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique furniture.

 Inspect your furniture regularly for lifting mouldings or veneer, which will sound hollow if lightly tapped.

-Check for loose joints, water damage or fresh furniture beetle (woodworm) holes, particularly in May/June.
+Check for loose joints, water damage or fresh furniture beetle (woodworm) holes, particularly during the months of May and June.

 If repair is required, always use a reputable restorer.